 Managing Property Valuation Issues in Today's Insurance Market (Presented by: American Appraisal)

 This session will discuss a best practice property appraisal process from review of current values to the commissioning and receipt of the valuation consulting report.
 You will learn about the insurance market forces that are driving the demand for supportable values; how to conduct your own initial diagnostic review of your current property values; and the use of appropriate selection criteria for valuation consultants.
 The session will also highlight the optional levels of service appropriate for valuing properties in both public and private entities, and the structuring of an affordable appraisal program over a numbers of years.
 (Note that the session would be customized to address construction and equipment cost trends specific to the particular chapter, and all data would be updated to the most current available.)
 Sessions available to All RIMS US Chapters in the 48 contiguous states as well as Canada.
-This session is available in French.

 Those facing “environmental” risks need to make the right choices when it comes to placing coverage.
 An array of new environmental insurance products exist to address emerging issues such as Green Buildings and climate change or to manage cleanups, facilitate Brownfield transactions and reassure property buyers and sellers, including government stakeholders.
 Contractors of all stripes also can now obtain broad coverage for professional liabilities involving the environment.
 Energy, petroleum, electronics and real estate business sectors can all benefit from a better understanding of how to manage emerging environmental risks.
 Sessions available to all RIMS Chapter (including Mexico & Canada).

-intertwining of perils that often occur together such as tsunami and EQ or hurricane and flood, and how various deductibles and sublimits are applied.
 Sessions available to all RIMS Chapter (including Mexico & Canada).
 This session is available in Spanish.

 An organized crime investigator and a forensic accountant discuss strategies to maximize recovery of employee dishonesty claims, including: